-Stir in the yeast; cover and set in a warm place until bubbly, about 15 minutes.
+Stir in the yeast, then cover and set in a warm place until bubbly, about 15 minutes.

 Beat in about 5 cups flour to make a thick batter.
 Stir in about 3 1/2 cups more flour to make a stiff dough.
 Scrape the dough onto a floured board.
 Knead until smooth and satiny, about 10 minutes, adding as little flour as possible to prevent sticking.

-Place the dough in a greased bowl; turn over to grease the top.
+Place the dough in a greased bowl then turn over to grease the top.
 Cover and let rise in a warm place until doubled, about 1 1/2 hours.

 Punch the dough down and knead briefly on a floured board to release the air.
 Shape into a smooth ball or into rolls.

-Melt the additional butter in the bottom of the Dutch oven.
-Place the dough or rolls, rolled in butter, into Dutch oven and cover with the lid.
+Melt the additional butter in the bottom of both the Dutch oven.
+Place the dough or rolls, rolled in butter, in the Dutch ovens then nd cover with the lid.
 Let rise in a warm place until the dough rises, about 30 minutes.